ian-c-young/Category-Exclusivity-Analysis/README.md

 # Category-Exclusivity-Analysis
 A detailed report on the impact of category exclusivity on sports sponsorships.
+Tools: SQL, R, Quarto